This post may contain affiliate links.

 Recipe Variations

-• Lemon Cake with Lemon Curd.
+• Layer with Lemon Curd.
 Use lemon curd between the layers, then spread the lemon cream cheese frosting on the cake’s outside.

-• Lemon Blueberry Cake.
-Gently fold blueberries into the batter (coat them with a little flour first to prevent sinking).
+• Add Blueberries to the Batter.
+Gently fold blueberries into the lemon cake batter (coat them with a little flour first to prevent sinking).

-• Lemon Raspberry Cake.
+• Spread Raspberry Jam in the Middle.
 Spread a thin layer of seedless raspberry jam between the layers, directly on top of the frosting.
 Decorate with fresh raspberries.

-• Lemon Strawberry Cake.
+• Give It a Fresh Strawberry Filling.
 Thinly slice strawberries and pat dry.
-Layer them in the center with the cream cheese frosting.
+Layer them in the center of the lemon cake with the cream cheese frosting.
 Decorate with more fresh strawberry slices.

-• Lemon Cake with Almond Flour.
-I do not recommend making this cake with almond flour.
-If you’re looking for a gluten-free lemon cake, try this crowd-pleasing Almond Flour Cake with Lemon instead.
+• Make It Gluten-Free.
+If you’re looking for a gluten-free lemon cake, try my crowd-pleasing Almond Flour Cake with Lemon instead, or make this lemon cake with a measure-for-measure gluten-free flour.

 Baking in Other Pan Sizes